 It was a year ago that we decided we need a modern Internet-enabled CCTV security system.
-We didn’t know much about home security at that point and could have simply bought a pre-packaged camera and NVR kit from the likes of Amcrest, Lorex, or Swann.
+We didn’t know much about home security at that point and could have simply bought an Easy-DIY type pre-packaged camera and NVR kit.

 Since we are often asked how we are able to view our home security cameras securely from anywhere in the world, we thought we would share our journey with you, our readers.
 We will list our security camera setup and how we are able to safely and securely connect to our home from just about anywhere.
 We will go into not just a list of the different devices that form the system but also how they all come together to help us achieve our specific security goals.

 Our Home Security goals were:

 - Be able to monitor multiple cameras in our garden and backyard through a single screen that simultaneously shows multiple camera views.
 This could be from a tablet while indoors and from our mobile phones and laptops remotely.

 - Be able to record at least 2 weeks worth of 24/7 video footage automatically